 Served on a trial team in a one-week trial involving patents for network monitoring in the Eastern District of Texas, preparing witnesses and cross-examinations as well as arguing jury instructions.

 Co–first chaired a federal jury trial in the Eastern District of Pennsylvania, taking and cross-examining key witnesses and providing the closing argument.

 Argued before the Federal Circuit in an appeal from an inter partes review proceeding.

 Served as a lead drafter on the briefs of an expedited interlocutory appeal that persuaded the Federal Circuit to find that a Northern District of Illinois judge had abused his discretion in granting a preliminary injunction.

 Served as a lead drafter on the first two writs of mandamus filed at the Federal Circuit requesting guidance on the issue of venue following the Supreme Court’s decision in TC Heartland.

-Drafted sections of the merits brief for a case currently pending before the Supreme Court that could have a dramatic effect on how a patent’s validity is challenged in the United States.
+Drafted sections of the merits brief for a case before the Supreme Court that challenged the constitutionality of an administrative review proceeding.

 US Court of Appeals for the First Circuit

 US District Court for the Eastern District of Pennsylvania